-As I have covered before, the vagus nerve is a crucial component of the human parasympathetic nervous system, which plays a key role in ‘rest and digest,’ or a set of functions that enable us to relax after a stressful period.”
-In other words, the vagus nerve sends information from our brain to our heart and lungs that help us calm down when something stresses us out.
+The vagus nerve is a crucial component of the human parasympathetic nervous system, which plays a key role in “rest and digest,” or a set of functions that enable us to relax after a stressful period.
+Therefore, the vagus nerve sends information from our brain to our heart and lungs that helps calm us when something causes stress and anxiety.

-Also, stimulating your vagus nerve helps produce neurotransmitters.
-Neurotransmitters help regulate our moods, with serotonin and dopamine regulating the emotional states of happiness or depression.
+Stimulating your vagus nerve produces neurotransmitters.
+Neurotransmitters help regulate our moods, with serotonin and dopamine regulating the emotional state of happiness and well-being.